broadinstitute/quickboard/docs/beginner_example.md

 #### Sidebar Plugins

 Because `Sidebar` controls work on the tab-level, we'll modify our code for the tab to put in a plugin.
-We'll ues the `DataFilterChecklist` plugin to demonstrate the idea.
+We'll use the `DataFilterChecklist` plugin to demonstrate the idea.

 ```